octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/scale-out/scale-out-orchestration-project.md

 hideInThisSection: true
 ---

-This guide will use the [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) in a separate orchestration project.
+This guide will use the [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status-(deployment-targets)) in a separate orchestration project.
 Once the VMSS finishes scaling out the step template will reconcile the list and then you can use the [Deploy Child Octopus Deploy Project step template](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) to trigger a deployment.

 :::hint
 A separate orchestration project is useful when you don't want to modify any existing deployments OR when the virtual machines host multiple applications and you want to control the sequence of deployments.
 :::

-### Configuring the VMSS Orchestration Project
+# Configuring the Orchestration Project

+First, create a new project in the desired project group.
+Once the project is completed complete the following steps.

+1. Configure Project settings
+2. Create a Trigger
+3. Configure Variables

+## Project Settings

-You will want to ensure your orchestration project can handle scale out and scale in events.
+You will want to ensure your orchestration project can handle scale out events.

 1. On your Octopus instance click on **{{Project, Add Project}}**.
 2. Enter in a **Project Name** and click **Save**
 3. From the project overview screen go to **{{Deployments, Settings}}**.
 4. Configure the following settings:
     - Deployment Targets Required: Change to `Allow deployments to be created when there are no deployment targets`.
     - Transient Deployment Targets - Unavailable Deployment Targets: Change to `Skip and Continue`.
-Add the role assigned to VMs in the virtual machine scale set.
+Add the role assigned to VMs in the auto scaling group.
     - Transient Deployment Targets - Unhealthy Deployment Targets: Change to `Exclude`.
 5. Click **SAVE** to save the changes.